Al Jawhara bint Musaed Al Saud: Background

 Al Jawhara bint Musaed was from the Al Jiluwis, a cadet branch of the Al Saud.
-The family, Al Jiluwi, are significant for Al Sauds in that they are the descendants of the younger brother of Abdulaziz's grandfather Faisal bin Turki Al Saud, Prince Jiluwi bin Turki, who served as the governor of Unayzah during the reign of Faisal bin Turki.
+The Al Jiluwi family is connected to the Al Saud family because they are descended from Prince Jiluwi bin Turki, who was the younger brother of Abdulaziz's grandfather, Faisal bin Turki Al Saud.
+Prince Jiluwi served as governor of Unayzah during Faisal's reign.

 Al Jiluwi and Al Sudairi clans were strong supporters of the Al Saud in the early years of state formation.
 The members of Al Jiluwi family allied themselves with Abdulaziz to eliminate the threat posed by the Al Kabir clan.
 For instance, Abdallah bin Jiluwi served as his deputy commander and helped Al Saud in the conquest of the eastern region of Arabia.
 He served as the governor of the Eastern Province from 1913 to 1938.
 Then, his son, Saud bin Abdullah, served as the governor of this province between 1938 and 1967.
 Next, another son, Abdul Muhsin bin Abdullah, served as the governor of the province from 1967 to 1985 until being replaced by Prince Muhammed bin Fahd.

 Additionally, the members of Al Jiluwi intermarried with the Al Sauds.
 King Faisal, King Fahd, King Abdullah, Prince Sultan and Prince Nayef all married women from the Al Jiluwi clan.